Home Main Dish Oven-Cooked Brisket With Worcestershire & Balsamic Reduction

 Step 4.
 Place the brisket on top of the onions (fat cap side up!) and nestle it into the broth.
 Cover the whole tray tightly with foil and place in the oven for a total of about 3 hours.

-See also Honey Balsamic Glazed Salmon
+See also Glazed Honey Balsamic Chicken with Potatoes

 Step 5.
 You have to check the brisket after every hour.
 Remove the tray carefully and lift the foil off.
 Use a spoon to stir the broth around and baste the brisket with a few tablespoons of the liquid.
 After the second hour, you will see that the meat is starting to brown and the broth is reducing into a thicker sauce.
 Scoop some of the onions and garlic pieces on top of the meat as well when basting with the sauce.